Integrate with Microsoft

 - Tenant URL:

-You can optionally enter a notification email, when you want to get notified when a failure occurs.
+You can optionally enter a notification email, if you want to get notified when a failure occurs.

 - Click “Test Connection” to ensure the connection is working.
 If ok, click Save.

 - At the bottom of the page, switch 'Provisioning Status' to